cilium/cilium/Documentation/network/concepts/ipam/crd.rst

 CRD Definition
 **************

-The CilumNode custom resource is modeled after a standard Kubernetes resource and is split into a ``spec`` and ``status`` section:
+The CiliumNode custom resource is modeled after a standard Kubernetes resource and is split into a ``spec`` and ``status`` section:

 .. code-block:: go